SaeedNikmehr/admin-panel/README.md

 4 - php artisan key:generate

+5 - php artisan migrate ( for getting tables structure )

 - **for use**

 1 - php artisan serve

-2 - npm run watch
+2 - npm run watch OR npm run watch-poll ( one of them should work )

 - **hints**